making-data-science-count/homepage/content/authors/schmidt/_index.md

 authors:
 - aschmidt
 name: Anthony Schmidt
-bio: "Anthony Schmidt is a PhD student in evaluation, statistics, and measurement (ESM), part of the Educational Psychology and Counseling Department.
-His research interests are varied and include international students, higher education, climate change and education, quantitative methods, and data visualization.
-Anthony also works full time as a data visualization research at the College and University Professional Association for Human Resources (CUPA-HR)."
+bio: "Anthony Schmidt is a PhD student in evaluation, statistics, and measurement (ESM), part of the Educational Psychology and Counseling Department."
 email: "aschmi11@vols.utk.edu"
 organizations:
 - name: University of Tennessee, Knoxville